leoncscott543/light-engine/README.md

 ---

 Imagine a simulation where you cannot cheat.
-Where light isn't drawn — it's simulated.
-Where a breeze across a surface isn't faked with math noise but emerges from pressure gradients and heat differentials.
-Where a rock shatters not because it was pre-scripted to, but because its internal material structure, tension, and kinetic energy thresholds were actually exceeded.
+Where light isn't drawn and photon's aren't approximated and path traced— they're individually simulated.
+Where a breeze across a surface isn't faked but emerges from pressure gradients and heat differentials.
+Where a rendered rock object shatters not because it was pre-scripted to, but because its internal material structure, tension, and kinetic energy thresholds were actually exceeded.

-This is the promise of Light.
+This is the promise of light.

-We believe in the computability of the universe.
-We believe that simulation should not be limited by today's constraints, but inspired by tomorrow's possibilities.
-We believe that beauty — true beauty — is the product of *truth made visible.*
+light engine hinges on a belief construct:
+- Reality is goverened by strict natural order, but human conceptualization + time are the limiting factors in the perception of order.
+- The future of advanced solvers is qubit and the future of data processing is light speed (photonic).
+- True beauty is the deep integration of nature and mind.
+In other words, true beauty is not surface-level only.
+- Scienticic and engineering simulation should be generalized so that domain specific problem sets can be solved with near-limitless causal parameters.

 ---